 Highlights: Explore Oslo's urban wilderness, go foraging and prepare a real Nordic vegan meal from your harvest; watch the finest Norwegian apples turn into the world’s best cider; experience the wildest nature and fjords and meet passionate local food and beverage entrepreneurs.

 Includes: Includes 13 nights in twin room accommodation in high quality hotels with breakfast and 10 vegan dinners.
 Rental car for 9 days.
-One guided foraging experience and cooking session, Cider tasting at Utne Hotel; Cider tasting and lunch at The Cider House; Fjordcruise on UNESCO Nærøyfjord (return trip).
+One guided foraging experience and cooking session, Cider tasting Terroir Hardanger; Cider tasting Terroir Sognefjord and lunch at The Cider House; Fjordcruise on UNESCO Nærøyfjord (return trip).
+13 days Up Digital Travel Guide. *Optional activities on days 12 and 13 at extra cost.

 Day 1-2: Oslo urban foraging